awslabs/aws-sdk-swift/reference/0.x/AWSBackup/BackupClientProtocol.md

 func listFrameworks(input: ListFrameworksInput, completion: @escaping (ClientRuntime.SdkResult<ListFrameworksOutputResponse, ListFrameworksOutputError>) -> Void)
 ```

-### listProtectedResources(input:​completion:​)
+### listProtectedResources(input:completion:)

-Returns an array of resources successfully backed up by Backup, including
-the time the resource was saved, an Amazon Resource Name (ARN) of the resource, and a
+Returns an array of resources successfully backed up by Backup, including the time the resource was saved, an Amazon Resource Name (ARN) of the resource, and a resource type.
-resource type.

 ``` swift
 func listProtectedResources(input: ListProtectedResourcesInput, completion: @escaping (ClientRuntime.SdkResult<ListProtectedResourcesOutputResponse, ListProtectedResourcesOutputError>) -> Void)
 ```

-### listRecoveryPointsByBackupVault(input:​completion:​)
+### listRecoveryPointsByBackupVault(input:completion:)

 Returns detailed information about the recovery points stored in a backup vault.